Takeda Japanese Makeup Brushes

 1).
 They Are Beautiful

-Contact us to discuss your requirements of Wholesale Custom Makeup Brushes.
-Our experienced sales team can help you identify the options that best suit your needs.
+Contact us to discuss your requirements for Wholesale Custom Makeup Brushes.
+Our experienced sales team can assist you in identifying options that best suit your needs.

-These are the softest brushes I have ever used, due the use of natural hairs and the care taken to choose only the right bristle.
-Synthetic brushes are cut to give them their shape, unlike Japanese brushes whose hairs are arranged so that the thinner tips of the hairs remain on top.
-Shaping each brush takes time and skill hence the price.
+These brushes are the softest I have ever encountered, thanks to the use of natural hairs and the careful selection of bristles.
+Unlike synthetic brushes that are cut to form their shape, Japanese brushes feature hairs arranged so that the finer tips remain on top.
+Creating each brush requires time and skill, which accounts for the higher price tag.

 3).
 Bristles Are Carefully Selected